-Jerkbaits drive smallmouth bass crazy in the cool water of mid-fall.
+Jerkbaits drive fall smallmouth bass crazy in the cool water of mid-fall.
 A series of slow twitches broken by extended pauses infuriates fish into striking.
 It’s a beautiful fall day and Big Jim and I are out on the lake, jerk bait fishing for smallmouth bass.
 We’ve got our Rapala Shadow Raps and we’re ready to go.

 Observing the Bite

-We’ve fished these smallmouth all over the country, in lakes, rivers, reservoirs, and have for years.
+We’ve fished fall smallmouth all over the country, in lakes, rivers, reservoirs, and have for years.
 We’ve observed that the clearer the water, the better the reaction bite for jerk baits.
 In dark stained water, they don’t bite as well.

 The Rapala Shadow Rap